esm7/obsidian-vimrc-support/README.md

 ## Changelog

+### 0.4.3
+- Another fix to "fixed keyboard layout in Normal mode".

 ### 0.4.2
 - Attempted fix to https://github.com/esm7/obsidian-vimrc-support/issues/42 (thanks @Andr3wD!)
 - Fix to "fixed keyboard layout in Normal mode" which was often not really working.